 Though most people venture here to behold the mighty Three Peaks, they soon realize that Tre Cime di Lavaredo is just the beginning of an unending visual feast that extends in every possible direction.
 Along this Dolomites hiking trail, you’ll be equally mesmerized by the fantastical Cadini di Misurina and jagged Monte Paterno/Paternkofel.

-After completing the circuit hike, we recommend detouring to the jaw-dropping Cadini di Misurina Viewpoint.
+Before, or after completing the circuit trail, detour to the jaw-dropping Cadini di Misurina Viewpoint.

-For a tasty lunch and the most impressive view of Tre Cime di Lavaredo, grab a bite to eat at Rifugio Locatelli/Dreizinnenhütte.
+For a tasty lunch facing Tre Cime di Lavaredo, grab a bite to eat at Rifugio Locatelli/Dreizinnenhütte, usually open from late June to late September.

 Learn More: Tre Cime di Lavaredo Circuit Day Hike